Programs at Pre-Trial Services

 Electronic Monitoring

-Electronic Monitoring is an adjunct to other Graduated Restriction programs.
+Electronic Monitoring is an adjunct to other Release Under Supervision programs.
 The installation and monitoring of the equipment is the responsibility of the Office of Probation.
 Pre-Trail Services staff monitors the defendant’s activities.

 Court Appearance Monitoring